Adding and Subtracting Within 10

 • Add and subtract by counting on and counting back within 10.

-Before beginning the lessons, your learner should be able to recognize, write, and count numbers up to 10.
+Before beginning the lessons, your learner should be able to recognize, write, and count numbers.
+They should also understand part-whole relationships.

+Begin by exploring part-whole relationships and exploring properties of numbers.
 Part-whole relationships refer to understanding how numbers can be broken down into smaller parts or combined to form a whole.
-By recognizing these relationships, your child will develop a deeper understanding of adding and subtracting.
+By recognizing part-whole relationships, your child will develop a deeper understanding of numbers and their properties.

-Here are a few ways to support part-whole fluency:
+Here are a few ways to explore number relationships and properties:

 • Number Talks: Engage your child in number talks using manipulatives like Rekenreks or other visual aids.
 Ask questions such as, "How can we break the number 8 into two parts?"
 Encourage your child to explore different configurations and explain their thought process.